Humanistic education

 Humanistic education (also called person-centered education) is an approach to education based on the work of humanistic psychologists, most notably Abraham Maslow and Carl Rogers.
 Rogers is regarded as the founder of humanistic psychology and devoted much of his efforts toward applying the results of his psychological research to person-centered teaching where empathy, caring about students, and genuineness on the part of the learning facilitator were found to be the key traits of the most effective teachers.
-He edited a series of books dealing with humanistic education in his "Studies of the Person Series," which included his book, Freedom to Learn and Learning to Feel - Feeling to Learn - Humanistic Education for the Whole Man, by Harold C. Lyon, Jr. In the 1970s the term "humanistic education" became less popular after conservative groups equated it with "Secular Humanism" and attacked the writings of Harold Lyon as being anti-Christian.
-That began a successful effort by Aspy, Lyon, Rogers, and others to re-label it "person-centered teaching", replacing the term "humanistic education."
-In a more general sense the term includes the work of other humanistic pedagogues, such as Rudolf Steiner, and Maria Montessori.
-All of these approaches seek to engage the "whole person": the intellect, feeling life, social capacities, and artistic and practical skills are all important focuses for growth and development.
-Important objectives include developing children's self-esteem, their ability to set and achieve appropriate goals, and their development toward full autonomy.
+He edited a series of books dealing with humanistic education in his "Studies of the Person Series," which included his book, Freedom to Learn and Learning to Feel – Feeling to Learn – Humanistic Education for the Whole Man, by Harold C. Lyon, Jr. In the 1970s the term humanistic education became less popular after conservative groups equated it with secular humanism and attacked the writings of Harold Lyon as being anti-Christian.
+That began a successful effort by Aspy, Lyon, Rogers, and others to re-label it "person-centered teaching", replacing the term humanistic education.
+In a more general sense, the term includes the work of other humanistic pedagogues, such as Rudolf Steiner, and Maria Montessori, whose method emphasised individual initiative and self-directed learning.
+All of these approaches seek to engage the "whole person":

 History

 Humanistic education has its roots in Renaissance philosophers who emphasised the study of the humanities: grammar, rhetoric, history, poetry, and moral philosophy; these in turn built upon Classical models of education.

-The growing Humanist-inspired emphasis on education in Scotland culminated with the passing of the Education Act 1496.

 Principles

 Choice and control

 The humanistic approach places a great deal of emphasis on students' choice and control over the course of their education.
-Students are encouraged to make choices that range from day-to-day activities to periodically setting future life goals.
-This allows for students to focus on a specific subject of interest for any amount of time they choose, within reason.
-Humanistic teachers believe it is important for students to be motivated and engaged in the material they are learning, and this happens when the topic is something the students need and want to know.
+Students are encouraged to make choices ranging from day-to-day activities to setting future life goals.
+This allows students to focus on a specific subject of interest for as long as they choose, within reason.
+Humanistic teachers believe students must be motivated and engaged in the material they are learning, and this happens when the topic is something students need and want to know.

 Felt concerns

-Humanistic education tends to focus on the felt concerns and interests of the students intertwining with the intellect.
-It is believed that the overall mood and feeling of the students can either hinder or foster the process of learning.
+Humanistic education tends to focus on students' felt concerns and interests, intertwining them with the intellect.
+It is believed that students' overall mood and feelings can either hinder or foster the learning process.

 The whole person

-Humanistic educators believe that both feelings and knowledge are important to the learning process.
+Humanistic educators believe that both feelings and knowledge matter in the learning process.
 Unlike traditional educators, humanistic teachers do not separate the cognitive and affective domains.
-This aspect also relates to the curriculum in the sense that lessons and activities provide focus on various aspects of the student and not just rote memorization through note taking and lecturing.
+This aspect also relates to the curriculum in the sense that lessons and activities provide focus on various aspects of the student and not just rote memorization through note-taking and lecturing.